 No state law administered by the DNR Division of Water requires a well owner to abandon a water well after the property is connected to a public water supply.

 Although Indiana law makes well drillers responsible for proper well construction, the owner of land upon which an abandoned well is situated is responsible for having the well plugged.
-If the well was abandoned after January 1, 1988, the effective date of the drilling statute, a licensed water well driller must be employed to plug the well.
-The driller will send a record of the abandoned well and plugging procedure to the Division of Water.
+If the well was abandoned after January 1, 1988, the effective date of the drilling statute, a licensed water well driller or pump installer must be employed to plug the well.
+The driller or pump installer will send a record of the abandoned well and plugging procedure to the Division of Water.

 A well must be plugged with one or a combination of the following: